 Annapurna Base Camp Trek Cost

-How much does Annapurna Base Camp Trek cost?
+How much does the Annapurna Base Camp Trek cost?

 How much does it cost to trek to Annapurna Base Camp?
-Well, it is pretty difficult to answer straight forward.
+Well, it is pretty tricky to answer straightforwardly.
 The cost of the trek depends on various factors.

 How do you want to travel?
 How many days do you want to spend on this trek? – it usually takes 12 days or 10 to 14 days.
-At what time of the year are you planning to trek? – Spring (March-May) and Autumn ( September-October) are the best time to trek but are costlier during these times.
+At what time of the year are you planning to trek? – Spring (March-May) and Autumn ( September-October) are the best times to trek, but they are costlier during these times.

-If you plan to trek with a local trekking agency, please feel free to contact Peregrine Trek.
+If you plan to trek with a local trekking agency, please get in touch with Peregrine Trek.
 We offer a 14-day Annapurna Base Camp Trek at just $1250.

 However, if you plan to trek solo, here is the detailed breakdown of the Annapurna Base Camp Trek cost that you will be spending during the trek.